 Periodically parents and children lose track of each other at Chill, so to help facilitate safe and timely reunions, Ebenezer Child Care Centers, Inc. has graciously agreed to host a child-parent reunion area.
 Ebenezer will set up a tent near the stage and parents and children are asked to check the parent-child reunion area if they become separated.

 Parents are encouraged to have an emergency plan and establish a “home zone” and make sure everyone knows how to find it if they get separated.
 Parents may also consider writing their name and cell number on the child’s arm or on a sticker on the child’s shirt.

-Well-behaved, leashed dogs are welcome at Chill, but they must remain under the owner’s control at all times.
+Well-behaved, leashed dogs are welcome at Chill, but they must remain under the owner’s control and on a short leash at all times.
 Owners must clean up after their dogs.
 If a dog is disruptive or aggressive and detracts from others’ enjoyment of the concert, the owner will be asked to take the dog home.
-When deciding whether or not to bring your dog, please consider if the concert volume is suitable for your dog’s sensitive ears and also if your dog is comfortable in large crowds of people.

 Wisconsin weather is unpredictable, and we may not know if we have to cancel a concert until the very last minute.
 We make every effort to have a concert as planned, as there is no rain-out location.
 As long as the sound company and band feel that they can provide a good show in a safe environment, the show will go on.
 But if there is lightning or weather that would be dangerous to our crew, the performers or our audience, or will damage our equipment, we will cancel the concert.
 We’ll communicate any cancellations through the BVNA website, Facebook and Twitter accounts.